unleashalicia/practice-problems/practice29/README.md

 	- if '-', it subtracts them
 	- if '*' or 'x' or 'X', it multiplies them
 	- if '/', it divides them
-- if then returns the result
+- it then returns the result
 - Example:
 	- do_math(5,2,'*')
 	- Return: 10